When people develop long-standing kidney issues, there is often inflammation involved.

 For those who do control their blood glucose and high blood pressure, the quality of life is better and one can avoid dialysis.
 In general, kidney issue is said to be present when there has been a change in kidney function or the structure for more than 3 months.

-How many people have chronic kidney disease?
+How many people have deadly kidney issues?

 And even those who undergo a successful kidney transplant, they need to take expensive medications to prevent rejection and suffer from all types of side effects.

-The course of chronic kidney disease
+The course of kidney issues

 The presence of this inflammation is most common in people with diabetes, heart disease, obesity, and high levels of cholesterol.
 Such inflammation occurs not only in adults but also in children.
 The problem with this type of low-grade inflammation is that the tissues are constantly being damaged and if the condition is not recognized, it can lead to complete kidney shut down requiring dialysis.

 Over the past 3 decades, intense research has been done to determine why this inflammation occurs and how it can be influenced by nutrition or diet.
 In children, it appears that an unhealthy diet, weight gain, infections of the gut, and severe stress may be promoters of this inflammation.
-But why only some children develop worsening of kidney disease and others do not, is not well explained but believed to be due to bad genes.
+But why only some children develop worsening of kidney problems and others do not, is not well explained but believed to be due to bad genes.